malramsay64/phd-thesis/03_Dynamics/results.md

 $\eta$ is the shear viscosity, and
 $T$ is the temperature.

+## Standard Dynamics

+- Demonstrate similar to other fragile liquids
+- No weird issue with 2D

-## Structural Relaxation
+### Structural Relaxation

-The measurement of structural relaxation in two dimensions is the same as for three dimensional systems, using the intermediate scattering function (@eq:intermediate_scattering_function).
+The structural relaxation is measured using the intermediate scattering function (@eq:intermediate_scattering_function).
 To compute the values monitoring the structural relaxation,